sherry-kaikai/sherry-kaikai/README.md

 - 👋 Hi, I’m kk @sophgo
 - 👀 I’m interested in running,climbing,and other outdoor sports.
-- 🌱 I was study at sdu university.Now work at sophgo.
+- 🌱

-- 📫 How to reach me? well, write to lujingyu_sherry@163.com
+- 📫 How to reach me? write to lujingyu_sherry@163.com

 <!---
 sherry-kaikai/sherry-kaikai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.